suchja/Dopetrope/README.md

 If you don't specify a value for `NavbarTitle` in a page, `Title` will be used as the link text.

 Links are sorted by the value of their `Order` setting.
 Pages with `Order` greater than or equal to 100 will appear after "Posts" and "Tags".

+### Banner & Intro elements

+The standard homepage shows an image (or color if no image is present) with a centered box containing a headline and some text.
+This is called *banner*.
+The *banner* is located immdiately below the [Navigation Bar](#the-navigation-bar).

+Below the *banner* is a section called *intro*.
+This currently shows 3 Icons with some text.
+Here you could for example show the characteristics of your business, site, ...

+There are several *front matter* variables you can use to add your content to the *banner*.
+Those are described in [settings](#page).

 ### Destination Paths